-- As outlined in Keeping Children Safe in Education (2023) the governing body/trustees/proprietors have a strategic leadership responsibility for the academy safeguarding arrangements and has/have the responsibility to ensure that the academy complies with safeguarding duties under legislation.
-There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements. - The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
-This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
+As outlined in Keeping Children Safe in Education (2024) the governing body/trustees/proprietors have a strategic leadership responsibility for the academy safeguarding arrangements and has/have the responsibility to ensure that the academy complies with safeguarding duties under legislation.
+There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements.

+The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire, Derby or Derby or Derby Shire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
 Arrangements have been made to set out information sharing processes and principles within the academy and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
-The academy will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews. - Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.)
-In addition, an annual review and risk assessment of the academy approach to online safety, policy and practice is undertaken using the Derbyshire Online Safety Self-Review Tool for Schools.
+The academy will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

+Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
+To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.